Henderson Municipal Code pertaining to the leash law reads:

 The leash laws apply to ALL animals including cats and ferrets.
 Pet owners have a legal responsibility to keep their cat, ferret, rabbit etc. on their own property, just as one would do for their own dog.

 What can I do about my neighbor's cat that is allowed to roam freely?

 We loan humane cat traps out to City of Henderson single family residences for 10 day increments, weather permitting.
 After a trap has been reserved and is picked up and once the cat has been trapped, you can either notify Animal Control and an Officer will come pick up the cat from your property or you can bring the trap and cat to our facility.
 For further information please call our office at (702) 267-4970.

 How do I find out if my animal has been impounded?

-If you live outside the CITY OF HENDERSON, call either the Clark County Animal Control (702) 455-7710 or the City of Las Vegas Animal Control (702) 229-6348 or your local police department to report animals running at large.
+Call either Clark County Animal Control (702) 455-7710 or City of Las Vegas Animal Control (702) 229-6444 or your local police department to report animals running at large.